SunnyTheTrader/illumio-log-parser/README.md

 ## Problem

-Write a program that can parse a file containing [flow log data](./flowlogs.txt) and maps each row to a tag based on a lookup table.
-The [lookup table](./lookup.csv) has 3 columns, `dstport`, `protocol`, `tag`.
-The `dstport` and `protocol` combination decide what `tag` can be applied.
+Write a program that can parse a file containing [flow log data](./flowlogs.txt) and maps each row to a tag based on a [lookup table](./lookup.csv).

 ## Assumptions

-1. The flow log file will have at least 14 fields in each line.
+1. The program only supports default log format (v2) (i.e, flow log file will have at least 14 fields in each line).
 If a line has less than 14 fields, it will be skipped.
 2. The protocols are populated from the [protocols file](/protocols.csv).
 It has the popular protocols listed in the format of `protocol_number,protocol_name`.
 If a protocol is not found in this CSV file,